exlskills/eocsutil/README.md

 ### Assumptions

-+ EOCS - formatted course files are located on the machine's file system
++ EOCS-formatted course files are placed on the file system
-+ Target MongoDB is running locally (for a production/remote configuration, refer to your sysadmin/internal guides to get the mongodb connection URI) (For MongoDB Atlas, use the 3.4 connection URI)
++ Target MongoDB is running locally (for a production/remote configuration, refer to your sysadmin/internal guides to get the mongodb connection URI; for MongoDB Atlas, use the 3.4 connection URI)

 ```
 export MGO_DB_NAME="<name of the MongoDB target database>"